mlimapch/node-hello-world/README.md

 # node-hello-world
-My first repository on Github
+This is my first repository on Github